Easy to Make Oyster Shell Mirror

 In terms of where to find oyster shells, you can surely buy them online…but, if you’re willing to work just a wee bit, you might be able to get them for free.
 If you have a fish market or restaurant that sells shucked oysters, call to see if you can collect the shells.
 Our fish markets have piles outside their back door that they are more than willing to let me pick through.

 What I Used for a 36″ Oyster Shell Mirror

-- You won’t use all 60 pounds, but that should give you more than enough to pick through for the right sizes/shapes.
+- You won’t use all 40-50 pounds, in fact you’ll only need about half that, but that should give you more than enough to pick through for the right sizes/shapes.

 - Plywood in the shape you want